mirzazeyrek/wordpress-multiple-insert/README.md

 # Wordpress Multiple Insert
-a method for inserting multiple rows in a safer and faster way
+A Wordpress method for inserting multiple rows in a safer and faster way

 # usage example
 ```